ethereum/ethereum-org-website/src/content/contributing/translation-program/translatathon/index.md

 <ExpandableCard title="How can I find teammates to compete in the Teams category?" eventCategory="/translation-program/translatathon" eventName="clicked How can I find teammates to compete in the Teams category?">

-If you are already connected with other translators or people who would be interested in participating, you can simply apply to form a team and add the Crowdin accounts for everyone that will be part of the team.
+If you are already connected with other translators or people who would be interested in participating, you can simply [apply to register as a team](https://teams.paperform.co/) and add the Crowdin accounts for everyone that will be part of the team.

 You can also invite your friends and form a team with them.